Huge Catholic procession held under heavy security in Manila

 Devotees jostled around a carriage carrying the statue and threw small towels at volunteers on the carriage to wipe parts of the cross and the statue in the belief that the Nazarene’s mystical powers to cure ailments and provide good health and fortune will rub off on them.

-Benjamin Tayzon, a 64-year-old businessman, brought some of his children and grandchildren, to one of Asia’s largest religious gatherings, although he lost two toes in 1990 when the wheels of the carriage of the Black Nazarene ran over his left foot.
-He said it may have been God’s way of telling him that he has committed too many sins.
+Benjamin Tayzon, a 64-year-old businessman, brought some of his children and grandchildren, to one of Asia’s largest religious gatherings, although he lost two toes in 1990 when the wheels of the carriage carrying the Black Nazarene ran over his left foot.
+The accident, he said, may have been God’s way of telling him that he has committed too many sins.

 “It’s a remembrance, like a tattoo that can never be erased,” Tayzon told The Associated Press as he walked barefoot, carrying a small replica of the statue on his head.